 That seems like a strange development to me.
 After all, the gangster’s face is well-known, and so he runs the risk of being recognized as he is.
 Whereas, if he had had the surgery, he could look like anybody.
 For the life of me, I can’t understand why he didn’t have his appearance changed.

 Nader will only discover this when he finds himself face-to-face with the still-living gangster.
 The reporter had been perched on a rooftop across the street from the restaurant where the shooting happened.
 He manages to flee DeKova, only to find Keith and the other cops don’t believe his story that the mobster is still alive.
-It might have helped Nader if he would have phoned them from anywhere other than a bar.
+Nader might have been better able to convince them if he had phoned them from anywhere other than a bar.

 I liked Appointment with a Shadow better in its first half, when it just a straight-up (so to speak) drama about an alcoholic.
 The chaser of noir intrigue consistently felt a hair too contrived, in my opinion.